Tomoki-Okuno/mypage.github.io/content/project/203b-project3/index.md

 #   Otherwise, set `slides = ""`.
 # slides: example
 ---
-This project was the assignment 1 for Biostatistics 203B: Introduction to Data Science in Winter Quarter 2022.
+This project was the assignment 3 for Biostatistics 203B: Introduction to Data Science in Winter Quarter 2022.

-The topics were related to Linux scripting and Git/GitHub handling.
+The topics were related to the frontend development (shiny app) and Databases, SQL  using Google BigQuery.